xRET2pwn/xret2pwn.github.io/_posts/2023-04-27-The-Art-of-Clipboard-Forensics-Recovering-Deleted-Data.md

 # Conclusion

 In conclusion, clipboard forensics is a fascinating topic that involves delving deeper into the Windows Clipboard system and discovering its hidden features.
 By exploring Windows APIs and using tools such as Process Monitor and Process Hacker, it is possible to recover deleted Clipboard data and scrape Clipboard data from memory.
-Although the process of scraping deleted data can be challenging, this blog post has provided valuable insights into the techniques and tools used in clipboard forensics
+Although the process of scraping deleted data can be challenging, this blog post has provided valuable insights into the techniques and tools used in clipboard forensics.
+And at the end have created a crackmapexec module that can be used to extract clipboard data